 Note: Be sure to change the directory to where you want the repository cloned.
 I have my directory, Git Repo democlone, marked in the image.
 That is where I will be cloning the repository from GitHub.

-Go to that directory where you want to clone the repository but before that, you can check is there are any files or directories already present or not.
+Go to the directory where you want to clone the repository, but before that, you can check if any files or directories are already present.
 You can do that by running the ls command like below.

 git clone